mehrdad-bm/mobility_shift/README.md

 ## Use, Contribute, and Extend!
-You are most welcome to contribute and extend the code.
+Pull requests are welcome!

+Contact for questions: bagheri_mehrdad@hotmail.com

+Please acknowledge and cite this repository if you use the code.

 I hope this repository inspires further development in the field of Smart Mobility and Data Analysis for Intelligent Transportation.

-Please acknowledge and cite this repository if you use the code.

-Contact for questions: bagheri_mehrdad@hotmail.com

 ## How to Use